viperleed/viperleed/doc/content/files/supp/patterninfo.rst

 PatternInfo.tlm
 ===============

-The PatternInfo.tlm file is generated during :ref:`initialization`, and contains basic information on the symmetry and energy range.
+The PatternInfo.tlm file is generated during :ref:`initialization<initialization>`, and contains basic information on the symmetry and energy range.
 It serves as an input file to the GUI, which can display a simulated LEED pattern for the structure.